denn1s/apple-and-lily/Ch. 2 - Karin.md

 That room was the largest in the building, the only one that had been renovated recently.
 The Grand Sage—our dorm mother—supposedly charged an exorbitant amount for it.
 It wouldn't be a stretch to say that our rent was cheap thanks to that one room.

 "Right.
 Well, in that case, you can just give these back whenever."
 I placed the small stack of books on the table.
-"So, handholding, huh?"
+"So, hand holding, huh?"

 She nodded, but looked a bit confused.